jpaulm/fbp-tutorial-filter-file/Step01/README.md

 To execute this step of the tutorial, you will need to install DrawFBP, and draw this diagram.

+Drawing rules:

+- block descriptions must be unique in a diagram
+- port names need only be unique for a given block
+- component names may be shared by multiple blocks

 Save the result in a work directory of your choice.
 If you open it using Wordpad, it should look like the file you get when you click on [this link](diagrams/Step01.drw).

 Of course, if you have trouble drawing the diagram, you can go the other way - simply copy the `.drw` file, and open this file under DrawFBP.